fabianschwab/ic-ce-mvp-infrastructure/README.md

 This project is based on the [Develop a Code Engine app](https://cloud.ibm.com/devops/setup/deploy?repository=https%3A%2F%2Feu-de.git.cloud.ibm.com%2Fopen-toolchain%2Fcode-engine-toolchain&env_id=ibm:yp:eu-de) IBM Cloud Toolchain.

 It basically does the same only a bit more simplified.
 E.g. it does not do all the pipeline steps and does not create forks of the repositories for the pipeline.
-The aim is to have an easy to use infrastructure for the MVP, which deploys a application based on the `Dockerfile` in the code repository and sets up a **PostgreSQL** instance.
+The aim is to have an easy to use infrastructure for the MVP, which deploys a application based on the `Dockerfile` in the code repository.
+OPtionally is also sets up a **PostgreSQL** instance.
 The **PostgreSQL** instance is the smallest available plan and the credentials are stored in a **Code Engine** secret and can be used by the application to connect to the database.
 The environment variable with the connection string is `POSTGRESQL`.
+By default all applications are behind an **OAuth2Proxy** for preventing public accessible MVPs.
+Only services with `internal` as domain mapping are not exposed through the proxy.
+If for some reason no authentication is needed a flag can be set to remove or not set up the **OAuth2Proxy** infrastructure.

 This repository contains the infrastructure code as terraform scripts.
 It sets up the following resources: